gonwms/wnotes/src/docs/node.md

 ```

 ## Install All Dependencies
-1. Complete the package.json with all dependencies and devDependencies.
+ Complete the package.json with all dependencies and devDependencies. then:
-1. then run
 `$ npm install`

+## Unistall all unused depencies
+`$ npm prune`
+`$ npm prune --production`

 ## Update all dependencies
 Simply change every dependency's version to *, then run update